axiom-data-science/ciofs-skill-assessment/README.md

 # Comparison skill assessment for two CIOFS hindcast models.

 This project has the scripts and notebook/markdown report files to compare the performance of two hindcast versions of the Cook Inlet Operational Forecast System (CIOFS) ROMS model with data.
-The plots and pages from this project are in the report located at [ciofs-fresh.axds.co](https://ciofs-fresh.axds.co).
+The plots and pages from this project are in the report located at [ciofs-fresh.axds.co](https://ciofs-fresh.axds.co) and the rest of the report repository is at https://github.com/axiom-data-science/ciofs-freshwater-report.

 ## Initial steps